Shiyazshan/Shiyazshan/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Steyp Private Limited.
+- 🔭 I’m currently working on Accolades Integrated
 - 🌱 I’m currently learning Python Django
 - 📫 How to reach me: shiyazshan555@gmail.com
-- ⚡ Fun fact: Psycho was the first movie to show a toilet flushing.✨

 ### Connect with me: